 For British wildlife photographer Will Burrard-Lucas, he discovered an extremely rare sight recently that has been something of folklore and myth for decades: a wild African black leopard.

 The female cat (whose black spotted coat comes as a result of melanism), appeared out of nowhere at Laikipia Wilderness Camp in Kenya.
 The rare and stunning sight was captured with professional camera traps, known as camtraptions.

 Melanism is the opposite of albinism, and is classified as an extremely rare condition.
 The dark coloring occurs when the body produces an excess of the dark pigment which colors the fur/skin.

-The sighting came as a pleasantly unexpected surprise to Burrard-Lucas.
+The black leopard sighting came as a pleasantly unexpected surprise to Burrard-Lucas.